 We generally keep a copy of each check we post to your account for seven years from the date the check posts to your account.
 We have no obligation to retain the original check.
 We typically keep the copies on microfilm or as a digital image.
-If a copy is unavailable or of poor quality, we are not liable to you for any claim, cost, loss or damage of any kind.
 After seven years, we may destroy the copies.

 Requesting Copies You may request a copy of a canceled check by calling us at the number for customer service on your statement.
 To produce a copy, we need the account number, check number, exact amount of the check, and date the check was paid.
 This information is on your statement.
 Generally, we mail or make a copy available within seven business days.
 If we need more time, we will tell you.
-A fee may apply to each check copy.
-Please see the Schedule of Fees for your account.